lit/lit.dev/packages/lit-dev-content/site/docs/tools/starter-kits.md

 ### Next steps

 Ready to add features to your new component?
-Head over to [Templates](templates) for details on writing templates for your LitElement component.
+Head over to [Templates](/docs/templates/overview/) for details on writing templates for your LitElement component.

 For details on running tests and using other tools, see the starter project README:

 *   [TypeScript project README](https://github.com/PolymerLabs/lit-element-starter-ts/blob/master/README.md)
 *   [JavaScript project README](https://github.com/PolymerLabs/lit-element-starter-js/blob/master/README.md)

+For a guide on publishing your component to `npm`, see [Publishing](/docs/tools/publishing/).